JAMA Internal Medicine August 05, 2019

 Setting

-Population Patients with atrial fibrillation receiving a DOAC (apixaban, dabigatran, or rivaroxaban) requiring interruption of anticoagulation for an elective surgery or procedure.
+Population Adult patients (≥18 years) with atrial fibrillation receiving long-term apixaban, dabigatran, or rivaroxaban who were scheduled for an elective surgery or procedure requiring DOAC interruption.

-Outcome Major bleeding and arterial thromboembolic events within 30 days post-procedure.
+Outcome Major bleeding and arterial thromboembolism (ischemic stroke, systemic embolism, and transient ischemic attack) at 30 days post-procedure.

 Study Limitations

-The study used a prospective cohort design rather than a randomized controlled trial, which may be subject to selection bias.
+The study utilized a prospective cohort design without a randomized control group, introducing potential selection bias.

 Clinical Significance